Requesting a payment arrangement

 How do I pay taxes in a payment arrangement?

 You receive a payment plan and payment instructions for the taxes in the arrangement by post.
-You will also receive payment plans for self-assessed taxes, income taxes, inheritance taxes and gift taxes in MyTax.
+You will also receive payment plans in MyTax.

 Follow the payment plan and pay the taxes in equal-sized monthly instalments.
 The first due date will be within one month from the date when your request was granted.
 The length of the payment plan or the size of the instalments cannot be changed afterwards.
 However, you can pay the instalments in advance of their due dates.